-You’ll be an engineering, mathematics or science honours graduate with a 1st class degree from a recognised institution.
+You’ll be an engineering, mathematics or science honours graduate with a 1st or upper second class degree from a recognised institution.
 To thrive in this degree you’ll need to have excellent mathematical notation and basic computer programming skills.
 You’ll need to provide a statement about your proposed work placement addressing the following questions: Tell us about the industry you want to work in.
 How does control and systems engineering relate to this industry?
 What do you hope to contribute, as a placement student, to this industry or company?
 You may also have a telephone or Skype interview with the admissions tutor.

 Months of entry

 About the course

 This version of our flagship course includes a 12-month work placement.
 In the first year, you’ll take basic and advanced modules.
 In the second year, you’ll put your knowledge and skills to work.

 We’ll give you training in research skills.
 You’ll carry out an extended research project with a dissertation.
 You’ll also write a report and give a presentation based on your work placement.

 Our world-leading research and our partnerships with industry give you an advantage in a competitive careers market.
 You’ll learn about the very latest developments in systems, control, computational intelligence and robotics – effectively preparing you for a future in engineering.

 We have cutting edge facilities and technology, including: advanced control

 and systems software, modelling, simulation and controller design tools, robotics and a flexible manufacturing systems laboratory, evolutionary computing laboratory and clean facilities for the assembly of satellite instrumentation.